 He couldn’t help but imagine Max and Andre laughing at him, even as they sat quietly, still, like fixtures of the building.

 He also felt like telling Stella, “Never do this to a guy again,” but he knew it wasn’t her fault.
 She couldn’t have done this on her own initiative.

-In fact, while Max had contacted her first about being a part of a group intervention, Stella had already decided earlier in the week that she was going to talk to Randall and Paul individually on Friday to try to stop the fight.
-She had also, when Max contact her, responded enthusiastically, and she had come up with the idea of taking point in the talk with Paul.
+In fact, it had been her initiative, although Paul would never find out.
+Stella had already decided earlier in the week that she was going to talk to Randall and Paul individually on Friday to try to stop the fight and, when Max contacted her, she had responded enthusiastically and she had come up with the idea of taking point in the talk with Paul.